modernxmpp/modernxmpp/docs/client/design.md

 The client MUST sort the contact list.
 Either in [lexicographical order](https://en.wikipedia.org/wiki/Lexicographical_order) by contact name or chronologically by the time of the last message exchanged with that contact.

+!!!
+Note
+    Historically, some clients have sorted by presence (available, offline, busy, etc.) as a secondary sorting category.
+    Due to the rise in mobile clients which always consider themselves "available", presence is not always a reliable indicator that a contact is available to chat.

 ### Visualizing status

 The client MUST display status messages of contacts when present.
 It MAY also provide visual indication of the contact's status ('show'), but